dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 Please make sure the number of nodes and the number cores per node do not exceed the limits set in the license file.
 Otherwise the cluster will not start properly.
 To check the limits please execute license() in DolphinDB single node mode.

-Go to the **server** subdirectory to create the config, data, and log subdirectories.
+Go to the "server" subdirectory to create config, data, and log subdirectories.
 Users can also specify these subdirectories to other locations they see fit.

 ```
 cd /DolphinDB/server/